BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 Behavior
 --------

-Imagine that you want to notify the users that a setting is now deprecated.
+Imagine that you would like to notify a user that a certain setting has been deprecated.
-You would like to raise a warning when settings are initialized and every time the setting is being read.
+Raising a warning when settings are initialized and every time the setting is being read - sounds like a plan.
 A straightforward way to do this is by sublassing the :class:`Setting <concrete_settings.Setting>` class and overriding :meth:`Setting.__get__() <concrete_settings.Setting.__get__>`.